Valarmorghulish/aem-rl-inverse-design/plotting/README.md

 ## Provenance and reproducibility

-See `FIGURE_MAP.csv` for figure-to-script mappings and `PROVENANCE.md` for the source notebook records.
+See the Contents section above for script-to-analysis mappings and `PROVENANCE.md` for source notebook records.
 Source notebooks are not distributed in this repository.

 Run scripts from the repository root or set `AEM_RL_ROOT` explicitly.
 Do not commit generated images or model files unless they are required as release assets.
 Record the input-data version and software environment for every export.